 We will set out early on the day-long journey from Buenos Aires.
 Once away from the city, we should begin to see numerous Chimango Caracaras and Snail Kites, and we will keep our eyes open for our first Greater Rheas.
 Among the waterbirds we hope to see are the Maguari Stork, Coscoroba and Black-necked swans, Speckled and Silver teal, Rosy-billed Pochard, and Yellow-billed Pintail.
 Occasionally we encounter the graceful Long-winged Harrier.
-Some less common species to look for in marshy lagoons and at lake edges are the Silvery Grebe, Black-headed Duck, Gray-headed Gull, Wren-like Rushbird, Firewood-gatherer, Warbling Doradito, and Many-colored Rush Tyrant.
-Later in the day, we will search for the Brown-and-yellow Marshbird and the spectacular Scarlet-headed Blackbird.
-Other species of grassland, wetland, and wooded edge that are possible today include the Spotted Nothura, Monk Parakeet, Checkered Woodpecker, Campo Flicker, Green-barred Woodpecker, Tufted Tit-Spinetail, White-winged Becard, Masked Gnatcatcher, Golden-crowned Warbler, Screaming Cowbird, and the striking White-browed Meadowlark.
+Some less, common species to look for in marshy lagoons and at lake edges are the Silvery Grebe, Black-headed Duck, Gray-headed Gull, Wren-like Rushbird, Firewood-gatherer, Warbling Doradito, and incredible Many-colored Rush Tyrant.
+Later in the day, we will search for the Brown-and-yellow Marshbird and the spectacular Scarlet-headed Blackbird its head so brightly colored you have to believe to see it.
+Other species of grassland, wetland, and wooded edge that are possible today include the Spotted Nothura, Checkered Woodpecker, Campo Flicker, Green-barred Woodpecker, Tufted Tit-Spinetail, White-winged Becard, Masked Gnatcatcher, Golden-crowned Warbler, Screaming Cowbird, and the striking White-browed Meadowlark.